 Consistent efficacy demonstrated in 2 pivotal trials

-ADT = androgen deprivation therapy; BFI = Brief Fatigue Inventory; FACT-P = Functional Assessment of Cancer Therapy-Prostate; HRQoL = health-related quality of life; NE = not estimable; SPARTAN = Selective Prostate Androgen Receptor Targeting with ARN-509; TITAN = Targeted Investigational Treatment Analysis of Novel Anti-androgen.
+ADT = androgen deprivation therapy; FACT-P = Functional Assessment of Cancer Therapy-Prostate; HRQoL = health-related quality of life; mCSPC = metastatic castration-sensitive prostate cancer; NE = not estimable; nmCRPC = non-metastatic castration-resistant prostate cancer; SPARTAN = Selective Prostate Androgen Receptor Targeting with ARN-509; TITAN = Targeted Investigational Treatment Analysis of Novel Anti-androgen.

 REFERENCES: